Sanur Bali, Indonesia Travel Guide

 Beyond standard options, specialized stays cater to niche preferences.

-For travelers with mobility considerations, some properties feature accessibility features.
+For travelers with considerations for mobility, some properties feature accessibility features.

 Many homestays and guesthouses offer unique cultural exchange opportunities, from cooking together to attending local ceremonies.

-A few properties emphasize sustainable living and farm-to-table dining, sometimes with on-site gardens or nearby farms.
+A few properties emphasize sustainable living and farm-to-table dining, at times with on-site gardens or nearby farms.